acumos/on-boarding/docs/developer-guide.rst

 Following steps needs to be executed as part of model validation
 workflow:

--  Onboarding server will expose an REST API for validating the model.
+-  Onboarding server will expose a REST API for validating the model.
-   The REST API will take solutionID and metadata JSON containing model features as input parameters
+   The REST API will take solutionID and metadata JSON containing model features as input parameters.

 -  The server will fetch the docker image details for the corresponding solution and run the model image.